2025 Open Championship field: Open Qualifying Series

-The Open Qualifying Series (OQS) for the 2024 Open Championship consists of 11 events.
+The Open Qualifying Series (OQS) for the 2025 Open Championship consisted of 11 events.
 Places are available to the leading players (not otherwise exempt) who make the cut.
 In the event of ties, positions go to players ranked highest according to that week's OWGR.
 Unlike previous years, places won by players who later became exempt did not go to the next highest non-exempt player in that qualifying event.